LF-digitala-kanaler/LFDS/content/components/web/pagecontent/pricebox.md

 template: ComponentPage
 category: Page Content
 title: Price Box
-intro: Price Box preamble
+intro: >-
+  The Price-box component displays the price/cost in a sidebar (desktop)/at the bottom of the screen (mobile) in flows where the user can purchase/sign-up for something.
+The price is updated as the user makes various choices in the main flow.
 previewImage: ''
 tabs:
   - content: >-
-      ## What?

-      The Price-box component displays the price/cost in a sidebar (desktop)/at the bottom of the screen (mobile) in flows where the user can purchase/sign-up for something.
-The price is updated as the user makes various choices in the main flow.

       ## How to use?

       The pricebox changes placement between desktop and mobile views.